 Jump to:

 Looking for a sauce recipe that instantly flavors your grilled meat, fish and seafood, or vegetables?
 Then you must try this quick and easy lemon garlic butter sauce.
-With a whole lot of buttery, creamy, and zesty flavor, this sauce is sure to tickle your taste buds.

-The consistency of this sauce is runny but it is thick enough to coat food nicely.
+The consistency of this sauce is runny, but it is thick enough to coat food nicely.
 This recipe will give you approximately 2 cups of Garlic Butter Sauce.
 You can easily halve, double, or triple the recipe.

 Ingredients